simonkassel/R-ArcGIS/README.md

 # R-ArcGIS
-A couple of years ago, ESRI announced that it was developing a tool that would allow it's users to connect between ArcGIS and R. With the R-ArcGIS Bridge, users can read and write shapefiles and tables to and from ArcGIS from an R console.
+A couple of years ago, ESRI announced that it was developing a tool that would allow it's users to connect between [ArcGIS and R](https://github.com/R-ArcGIS).
+With the R-ArcGIS Bridge, users can read and write shapefiles and tables to and from ArcGIS from an R console.
 They can also create ArcGIS tools from R scripts.
-This package makes it possible to access R's vast array of statistical tools from within ArcGIS.

-As a regular user of both R and ArcGIS, I was intrigued by the  potential that this bridge had to improve workflow for spatial analysis.
+This package makes it possible to access R's vast array of statistical tools from within ArcGIS.As a regular user of both R and ArcGIS, I was intrigued by the  potential that this bridge had to improve workflow for spatial analysis.
 I decided to test it out by building a tool using the new package.
-I have provided a demo of how the tool works in the post below but if you'd like to see the source code or try it for yourself you can download everything from my GitHub.

 **A Spatial Test Set**